 Feed: Juvenile and adult diets should consist of chicken pellets transitioned to layer pellets, alfalfa-based rabbit pellets (extruded is best), and Rooster Booster vit/mineral pellets.
-We add mini chunk dog food, chicken scratch (unless it attracts wild birds), black oil sunflower seeds, mealworms, frozen/fresh fruits, and vegetables.
+We add mini chunk dog food, black oil sunflower seeds, mealworms, frozen/fresh fruits, and vegetables.
 Ours love frozen peas/carrots and blueberries.
 They also forage grass/insects all day long.

-Temperament: Our emu have always been friendly, each with different personalities, very curious by nature, and have never been mean or aggressive to us.
+Temperament: In our experience, our emu are curious, docile birds.
 They can range from very affectionate in your pocket type to more shy or reserved.
 Emu that are not socialized as chicks may never want to be touched, making it much harder to treat if an injury were to occur.
 When hormones hit at maturity emus can become aggressive towards one another (more so with 18-24 month old females).
-Having a higher male-to-female ratio, ample space so that they can get away from one another, multiple feed/water stations, and a way to separate if necessary is extremely helpful.
+Having a higher male-to-female ratio, ample space so that they can get away from one another, multiple feed/water stations, and a way to separate, if necessary, is extremely helpful.
+See the Frequently Asked Questions section for more information regarding the topic "Are emu mean?"

 Shelter: Provide at least one three-sided shelter.
 Emus love all weather conditions and are very hardy in the rain, sleet, snow, ice, and hot humid summers.